tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLSPlaintext length of 2^14 octets + 1 octet for ContentType + the
 maximum AEAD expansion of 255 octets.

+There is a limitation on the total number of bytes that can be transmitted under one one set of keys.
+For the AES-GCM ciphersuites this limit is 2^36 bytes.
+For ChaCha20-Poly1305 this limit is larger then the size of the nonce, and so does not matter.
+Implementations MUST NOT transmit more than 2^36 bytes encrypted under a single key: they MUST rekey or close the connection before 2^36 bytes are reached.

 ### Record Padding

 All encrypted TLS records can be padded to inflate the size of the